Siftah/get_iplayer/manpage.md

 ## Tagging Options

+**--no-artwork**
+: Do not embed thumbnail image in output file.
+All other metadata values will be written.

 **--no-tag**
 : Do not tag downloaded programmes

 **--tag-cnid**
-: AtomicParsley supports --cnID argument to add catalog ID used for combining HD and SD versions in iTunes
+: Use AtomicParsley --cnID argument (if supported) to add catalog ID used for combining HD and SD versions in iTunes

 **--tag-fulltitle**
 : Use complete title (including series) instead of shorter episode title